www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 | content | The text of the job post as posted to the external job board.
 | internal_content | The text of the job post if posted to the internal job board, if different than the external job board.
 | questions | An array of questions associated with this job post.
+| questions.name | When submitting applications through the Job Board API, this is the name of the POST parameter used to submit questions.
+Custom questions are prefixed with "question_" while Greenhouse standard application questions have a consistent name for every job post.

 ## GET: List Job Posts